 (a) It shall be unlawful for any person to discharge a firearm while:

-combination of alcohol and any drug to the extent that it is unsafe for the
+of alcohol and any drug to the extent that it is unsafe for the person to

-person to discharge such firearm except in the defense of life, health, and
+discharge such firearm except in the defense of life, health, and property;

-more at any time while discharging such firearm or within three hours after such
+time while discharging such firearm or within three hours after such discharge

-Code section, there is any amount of marijuana or a controlled substance, as
+section, there is any amount of marijuana or a controlled substance, as defined

-both, including the metabolites and derivatives of each or both without regard
+including the metabolites and derivatives of each or both without regard to

-has been legally entitled to use a drug shall not constitute a defense against
+been legally entitled to use a drug shall not constitute a defense against any

-any charge of violating this Code section; provided, however, that such person
+charge of violating this Code section; provided, however, that such person shall

 incapable of possessing or discharging a firearm safely as a result of using a